-Amatola trail is an amazing hike near Hogsback, a small town in Eastern Cape province, South Africa.
+Amatola trail is an amazing hike near Hogsback, a small town in Eastern Cape province in South Africa.
 The trail length is 100 km, it starts at Maden Dam and finishes in the town.
 You hike Amatola trail in 6 days and 5 nights, every night you sleep in a hut, average walking time 7 hours per day and distance between 14-20 km.

-How to book Amatola trail?
+How to book the Amatola Trail?

 Accommodation on the trail

 Every night you sleep in a hut so no need to carry a tent and sleeping pad.
-All huts have beds with mattresses, showers, toilets, running water, fireplace, rubbish bin and outside or inside dining area.
+All huts have beds with mattresses, showers, toilets, running water, fireplace, rubbish bin, and outside or inside dining area.
 No electricity on the trail don’t expect to charge your devices or read with electric light.

 What to pack for the hike?

 - Long hiking pants (the trail goes through the bush)

 - A rain jacket

 - If you hike in winter you’ll need more warm clothes.

 - A sleeping bag.
 Depending on when you hike we did it in summer and had light summer sleeping bags.